SooryaGeorge7/Patient-Manager/README.md

 ## Acknowledgements

-* I want to thank code institute slack #project-portfolio-3 group for all valuable knowledge i've learnt in short space of time
+* I want to thank code institute slack #project-portfolio-3 group for all valuable knowledge I've learnt in short space of time
 * I want to thank my mentor Brian O'hare for the support and encouragements.
 * I acknowledge the tutor support for helping me understand some concepts with regards to git and heroku.
-* I acknowledge UCD novemebr 2022 private group for the support among fellow peers.
+* I acknowledge UCD novemeber 2022 private group for the support among fellow peers.
 * I want to thank Chris Quinn for delivering out masterclasses and facilitator sessions for python essentials.

 ## Disclaimer

-* This app is made for project portfolio 3 with full stack development course with Code instutute and is made for educational purposes only.
+* This app is made for project portfolio 3 with full stack development course with Code institute and is made for educational purposes only.